Disappearance of Damien Nettles: Disappearance

-On the night of his disappearance, Nettles was wearing blue jeans and a black fleece.
-It was believed that he had not taken a bag of any kind or any personal belongings with him from home.
-Nettles planned to go to a party with his friend, Chris Boon, who lived in East Cowes, so his father, Ed, gave him a lift there.
+On the night of his disappearance, Nettles was wearing blue jeans and a black fleece jacket.
+It is believed that he had not taken a bag of any kind or any personal belongings with him from home.
+Nettles planned to go to a party with his friend, Chris Boon, who lived in East Cowes.
+His father dropped him off at his friend's house.

-The night started with Nettles and Boon attending the party and, after spending some time there, they left to purchase some cider.
-Nettles was, however, seen leaving the party carrying a black camera, which has never been found.
-Nettles then journeyed back over to West Cowes via the ferry with Boon.
+The night started with Nettles and Boon attending the party, but after some time they left to purchase cider.
+Nettles was seen leaving the party carrying a black camera, which has never been found.
+Nettles and Boon then journeyed back over to West Cowes via the ferry.
 Once back in West Cowes, Nettles entered Yorkies, the High Street fish and chip shop, but left without ordering anything.
-They then made attempts to get into pubs, but their efforts failed.
+The friends made unsuccessful attempts to get into pubs.
 This caused the two friends to part ways for the night at Northwood Park, with Boon heading home.
-Nettles then went back to the High Street, purchased chips from Yorkies and was later seen staggering about till just after midnight.
+Nettles then went back to the High Street, purchased chips from Yorkies, and was later seen wandering around until midnight.

-A witness remembers that Nettles was attempting to open the car doors of a blue Ford Fiesta.
-This person recalls it being somewhere around 23:15 and claims it took place in the Harbour Lights pub car park.
-After this, another witness placed Nettles at a bus stop near one of The Co-operative Group supermarkets.
-He entered a bus here, but exited shortly after talking to the driver.
+A witness remembered that Nettles was attempting to open the car doors of a blue Ford Fiesta somewhere around 23:15 and claims it took place in the Harbour Lights pub car park.
+Another witness placed Nettles at a bus stop near one of The Co-operative Group supermarkets.
+He entered a bus, but exited shortly after talking to the driver.
 It was alleged that he had tried to take the driver's picture with the camera he had on him.
 He was said to have thanked the driver at the time of exiting the bus.
-A third witness was waiting in their car for their child to be dropped off by a different bus.
-Whilst waiting, they claim a person matching Nettles’ description was eating chips, nestled together with his arms and legs close to his body.
-The witness then claims the figure approached him, saying “They are watching us”, before clearing rain off the car window and walking off towards High Street.
+A third witness claimed that a person matching Nettles’ description was eating chips, nestled together with his arms and legs close to his body.
+The witness then claimed the figure approached him, saying "They are watching us", before clearing rain off the car window and walking off towards High Street.